Ig-Saad/bmad-test-repo-003/docs/stories/epic-3-story-3-2-document-editing.md

 ### 📖 Rich Document Viewing & Display

-**AC1: Rich Document Viewer with BMad v6 Markdown Support**
+**AC1: BMad v6 Markdown Document Rendering**
-- **GIVEN** a user wants to view a generated BMad v6 document
+- **GIVEN** a user wants to view a BMad v6-generated artifact in `.md` format
 - **WHEN** they open the document in the platform
-- **THEN** the system displays the document with rich formatting and proper BMad v6 structure
+- **THEN** the system first renders the complete markdown document with rich formatting and proper BMad v6 structure
-- **AND** document viewer supports markdown rendering with tables, lists, code blocks, and embedded media
+- **AND** markdown rendering supports all standard elements: headers, tables, lists, code blocks, links, images, and text formatting
-- **AND** BMad v6 structure is preserved with proper section hierarchy, formatting, and content organization
+- **AND** BMad v6 document structure is preserved with proper section hierarchy, methodology compliance, and content organization
 - **AND** document display maintains readability and professional appearance across different screen sizes

 **AC2: Proper Formatting Display with Structure Preservation**